 |Binomial name:||Atta Cephalotes|

-Leafcutter ants, belong to the 47 varieties of leaf-chewing ants, some of them coming under the genus, Acromyrmex and Atta.
+Leafcutter ants belong to the 47 varieties of leaf-chewing ants, some of them coming under the genus, Acromyrmex, and Atta.
 The Leafcutter ants are scientifically referred to as Tribe Attini.
-This type of fungus-growing ants of the tropical regions are widespread in the Central and southern parts of America, Mexico and other regions of the south of the United States.
-Leafcutter ants chop and process the fresh green plants (flowers, leaves and grasses) which become the dietary substrata used for their fungal cultivation.
+This type of fungus-growing ants of the tropical regions is widespread in the Central and southern parts of America, Mexico, and other regions of the south of the United States.
+Leafcutter ants chop and process the fresh green plants (flowers, leaves, and grasses) which become the dietary substrata used for their fungal cultivation.

 Their foraging line comprises of 100’s to 1000’s of ants and they carry with them tiny pieces of leaves, a sight, that helps you to identify them easily.
 This track of travelling cut pieces of leaves goes can extend up to 30 m (100 ft) crossing the forest area ascending and descending the trunks and canopy of trees.